How to Estimate Your Remodeling Budget (Beyond the Fees)

 When applying for a Foundation Repair permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Multnomah County may vary slightly from municipality to municipality, standard US zoning dictates that: Any structural modification to a load-bearing foundation must typically be signed off by a state-licensed structural engineer before the municipal permit can be officially issued.
+Key code points for a Foundation Repair in Multnomah County: Any structural modification to a load-bearing foundation must typically be signed off by a state-licensed structural engineer before the municipal permit can be officially issued.

 Estimated processing time in Multnomah County: 2 to 4 weeks.